Theresa May to face no-confidence vote amid Brexit chaos

 The starting gun was fired after 48 Conservative Members of Parliament submitted letters demanding a vote to the 1922 Committee, which represents rank-and-file Conservative MPs in the House of Commons.

-Appearing on the steps of Downing Street, May was in bullish mood, promising to fight the contest with "everything I've got."
+Appearing on the steps of Downing Street, May later vowed to fight the contest with "everything I've got."

 Graham Brady, the MP who chairs the committee, confirmed that the threshold for a confidence vote -- equivalent to 15% of backbenchers -- had been passed.